DNA: Proximal Policy Optimization with a Dual Network Architecture: Supplementary Results

 \item \textbf{PPO ($E_\pi=2$)} Our tuning process found a single epoch optimal for PPO, but two epochs optimal for DNA, would PPO have performed better if it was given two epochs instead of one?
 We found that while initial performance was stronger, this change ultimately regressed the performance.

 \item \textbf{PPO ($\lambda_V=0.95 \lambda_\pi=0.8$)} Using separate return estimations for advantages and value targets does not require a dual network setup.
-Therefore we check if the performance of PPO can be improved by using the non-homogeneous $\lambda$ values used in our DNA experiment.
+Therefore we checked if the performance of PPO can be improved by using the non-homogeneous $\lambda$ values used in our DNA experiment.
 We found these settings regressed performance.

-\item \textbf{PPO (1x)} In our experiments DNA and PPO used different network architectures (PPO used twice as many channels).
-It is possible that increasing the parameters made training more difficult for PPO, therefore we tested PPO with the standard NatureCNN encoder here.
-We found this change regressed performance.
+\item \textbf{PPO (1x)} In our experiments DNA and PPO used different network encoders (PPO used twice as many channels).
+It is possible that increasing the parameters made training more difficult for PPO?
+We tested PPO with the standard NatureCNN encoder, and found this change regressed performance.

 \item \textbf{PPO (orig)} Our settings for PPO deviated from those used by \cite{schulman2017proximal}.
 For completeness we also provide results using these settings.
 We found that while the these original settings performed well initially, they eventually unperformed the reference by a large margin.
 We also note that these settings took much longer to train (see Appendix \ref{app:time}).